Warren County, Ohio

 Warren County is a county located in the southwestern part of the U.S. state of Ohio.
 As of the 2020 census, the population was 242,337.
-Its county seat is Lebanon.
-The county is one of Ohio’s most affluent, with the county median income the highest of Ohio’s 88 counties.
-The county was established on May 1, 1803 from Hamilton County; it is named for Dr. Joseph Warren, a hero of the Revolution who sent Paul Revere and the overlooked William Dawes on their famous rides and who died at the Battle of Bunker Hill.
+Its county seat is Lebanon and largest city is Mason.
+The county is one of Ohio's most affluent, with the highest median income of the state's 88 counties.
+The county was established on May 1, 1803, from Hamilton County; it is named for Dr. Joseph Warren, a hero of the Revolution who sent Paul Revere and the overlooked William Dawes on their famous rides and who died at the Battle of Bunker Hill.
 Warren County is part of the Cincinnati, OH-KY-IN Metropolitan Statistical Area.

 History

 Warren County was established in 1803.
 The first non-Native American settlers were migrants from New England.
 During the election of 1860 Abraham Lincoln received 60% of the vote in Warren County, and in 1864 he was reelected with 70% of the vote in the county.
 From that time on the county was a stronghold of the Republican party, with Ulysses S. Grant going on to carry the county by large margins in both 1868 and 1872.